-to the continuous production of the continuous production of the continuous productions of the c Number.
+ers and fallen and first an orthogonal Number.
 Deaths by Small-pox.
-Total number of persons at the ages (0-30) which were almost exhcusively susceptible } 40,000 6,020 1,024 1.
-Protected by previous small-pox 2,000 20 4 2.
-Protected by vaccination - 30,000 2,000 20 3.
-Unprotected 8,000 4,000 1,000
+Total number of persons at the ages (0-30) which were almost exlcusively susceptible } 40,000 6,020 1,024 1.
+Protected by previous small-pox 2.
+Protected by vaccination 3.
+Unprotected 2,000 30,000 8,000 20 2,000 4,000 4 20 1,000

-^{} Seventh Report of Poor Law Commissioners, p.
-148. In explanation of the very large number of cases of post-vaccinal small-pox witnessed by Dr. Thomson, it must be observed, that chicken-pox was epidemic in Scotland at the same time as small-pox; and Dr. Thomson, considering these diseases to be of identical nature, counted them both together in his total.
+\ Seventh Report of Poor Law Commissioners, p.
+148. In explanation of the very large number of cases of postvaccinal small-pox witnessed by Dr. Thomson, it must be observed, that chicken-pox was epidemic in Scotland at the same time as small-pox; and Dr. Thomson, considering these diseases to be of identical nature, counted them both together in his total.
 Also see his "Account of the Varioloid Epidemic, 1820," and "Historical Sketch of Opinions "respecting the Secondary Occurrence of Small-pox," 1822.

-[†] Bousquet, Traité de la Vaccine; Paris, 1833; p.
+Bousquet, Traité de la Vaccine ; Paris, 1833 ; p.
 195.

 So also (as quoted by Steinbrenner) in Copenhagen :- of 659 vaccinated persons who Copenhagen. suffered in the variolous epidemics 1823-7, only five died, being at the rate of 1 in 132; while of 176 unvaccinated persons who caught the disease, more than a fourth seem to have died; and of 153 others, who professed previously to have had small-pox, there died 31.
 And similarly in the epidemic of 1828-30, and part of that of 1832-7, it seems that out of 228 unprotected patients 63 had died; but of 1,373 cases of post-vaccinal small-pox only 14 were fatal.

 Observations, more or less to the same effect, have been made, I believe, in every country to which vaccination has extended, and at every time when epidemic small-pox has prevailed.
-Sometimes the difference has seemed less, sometimes more; but difference, and very great difference, in favour of vaccinated persons, as regards the severity of smallpox, if it should happen to befal them, is made certain by the general and strong testimony of innumerable observers.
-The adjoining illustrations are selected from various sources, and it would be easy to multiply their number to any desired extent.
-The largest illustrations are generally least likely to be deceptive: I would therefore point especially to the case of Bohemia, where (according to observations made for twenty-one years on four millions of people) the risk of death to vaccinated persons, if they happen to contract small-pox, is at the rate of 51 per 100 patients; but to nonvaccinated persons, when they contract small-pox, at the rate of 29# per 100 "lin 4." small-pox, at the rate of 293 per 100 "Im 4."

-patients; or to the concurrent testimony of London, Milan, and Vienna, as showing, on an experience of nearly 26,000 cases, that post-vaccinal small-pox, if it occurs, is but a fifth or a sixth as dangerous as natural small-pox.
+Sometimes the difference has seemed less, sometimes more; but difference, and very great difference, in favour of vaccinated persons, as regards the severity of smallpox, if it should happen to befal them, is made certain by the general and strong testimony of innumerable ob-The adjoining illustrations\ servers. are selected from various sources, and it would be easy to multiply their The number to any desired extent. largest illustrations are generally least likely to be deceptive : I would therefore point especially to the case of Bohemia, where (according to observations made for twenty-one years on four millions of people) the risk of death to vaccinated persons, if they happen to contract small-pox, is at the rate of 5th per 100 patients; but to nonvaccinated persons, when they contract small-pox, at the rate of 29/5 per 100 ing, on an experience of nearly 26,000 this period suffered second attacks of small-pox, no fewer than eight died. cases, that post-vaccinal small-pox, if it occurs, is but a fifth or a sixth as ment of Professor Hebra. dangerous as natural small-pox.